Keytaro2/Termux-Desktop-Awesome/README.md

     <img src="https://github.com/user-attachments/assets/e1276683-450c-447f-8327-abc64dea27f9" alt="image" width="200" />

-     you can play music using `audacious -p ~/storage/music`—and, of course, you need to have music downloaded.
+     you can play music using `audacious -p ~/storage/music` and, of course, you need to have music downloaded.

 </details>